-Presented live on Tuesday, Sept 12, 2017
+Presented live on Tuesday, Sept 12

 But a heavy reliance on “scannable copy” has made many a marketer opt for bullets… forgetting all the while that you can do so much more with a bullet than simply list some stuff.
 In this Tutorial Tuesday, Joanna Wiebe introduces you to “fascinations,” aka the end of the boring bullet list.
 If you need a primer on the Fundamentals bullet lists, here is an article with an Infographic on how to write better Bullet Lists.

 Joanna is writing in Airstory, the writing software for research-based projects.

 Below is the summarization on how to write a better bulleted list in 5 steps, taken from the Tutorial Tuesday presentation above.

 What are fascinations?
 A better bullet point that invites the user to read more, through curiosity.
 The Curiosity Gap is a powerful strategy for copywriters.

 When you are writing copy for scanning eyes, you tend to want to use bullet points, especially for long feature lists, or for lots of data that you might be putting out on a page.